rlugojr/linkurious-enterprise-manual/configure.md

 <div class="alert alert-warning">
-    <i class="octicon octicon-stop"></i> GLIBC >= v1.14 must be installed on your computer for <b>SQLite</b>.
+    <i class="octicon octicon-stop"></i> GLIBC >= v1.14 must be installed on your computer for SQLite.
 You can check the version available on unix systems on http://distrowatch.com .
 </div>

 #### Web server